Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-In the context of SRL, it is possible to leverage the MDP homomorphism metric to learn the state representation.
-The MDP homomorphism metric makes use of { an encoder $\phi_{\text{enc}}$} mapping observations to latent states, a transition $\bar{T}$, a reward model $\bar{R}$ to enforce the relation in Equation \eqref{transition_mdpHomo} and \eqref{reward_mdpHomo}\footnote{Analogously, Equation \eqref{transition_mdpHomo_st} and \eqref{reward_mdpHomo_st} are used for stochastic MDPs.}, and two additional models, namely $f: \mathcal{Z} \rightarrow \mathcal{\bar{Z}}$ and $g_{\bm{z}}: \mathcal{Z}\times \mathcal{A}\rightarrow\mathcal{\bar{A}}$ {learning (latent) states and states-actions symmetries}.
-The advantage of the MDP homomorphism metric is that, when minimized\footnote{The transition and reward model loss can be obtained as shown in Equation \eqref{eq:forward_model_loss} and \eqref{eq:reward_model_loss}.}, i.e. $\mathcal{L}_{\bar{T}} \rightarrow 0$ and $\mathcal{L}_{\bar{R}} \rightarrow 0$, we obtain a MDP homomorphism exploiting the symmetries of the problem.
-The policy learned using this representation is guaranteed optimal for the original MDP too.
+In the context of \acrshort{srl}, it is possible to leverage the \acrshort{mdp} homomorphism metric to learn the state representation.
+The \acrshort{mdp} homomorphism metric makes use of { an encoder $\phi_{\text{enc}}$}, a transition $\bar{T}$, a reward model $\bar{R}$ to enforce the relation in Equation \eqref{transition_mdpHomo} and \eqref{reward_mdpHomo} (analogously, Equation \eqref{transition_mdpHomo_st} and \eqref{reward_mdpHomo_st} are used for stochastic \acrshort{mdp}s), and two additional models, namely $f: \mathcal{Z} \rightarrow \mathcal{\bar{Z}}$ and $g_{\bm{z}}: \mathcal{Z}\times \mathcal{A}\rightarrow\mathcal{\bar{A}}$ learning (latent) state and state-action symmetries.
+The advantage of the \acrshort{mdp} homomorphism metric is that, when minimized, i.e., $\mathscr{L}_{\bar{T}} \rightarrow 0$ and $\mathscr{L}_{\bar{R}} \rightarrow 0$, we obtain a \acrshort{mdp} homomorphism exploiting the symmetries of the problem.
+The policy learned using this representation is guaranteed optimal for the original \acrshort{mdp} too.
 Moreover, the latent state space is guaranteed to be Markovian.
-In Figure \ref{fig:commutativediagram}, the commutative diagram representing the MDP homomorphism is shown.
+In Figure \ref{fig:commutativediagram}, the commutative diagram representing the \acrshort{mdp} homomorphism is shown.

 However, learning forward and reward models is difficult for complex applications.
-The losses rarely converge globally and precisely to zero, and in most cases, we end up with an approximate MDP homomorphism \cite{ravindran2004approximate}.
+The losses rarely converge globally and precisely to zero, and in most cases, we end up with an approximate \acrshort{mdp} homomorphism \cite{ravindran2004approximate}.

-A\marginpar{ Bisimulation \hbox{Metric}} closely-related concept to the MDP homomorphism that can be used for learning compact representations is the \textit{bisimulation metric} \cite{givan2003equivalence, ferns2004metrics}.
-For large MDP, we can think of partitioning the state space into sets of states with equivalent behavior, with the equivalence defined by the bisimulation relation $E \subseteq \mathcal{S} \times \mathcal{S}$: {
+A\marginpar{ Bisimulation \hbox{Metric}} closely-related concept to the \acrshort{mdp} homomorphism that can be used for learning compact representations is the \textit{bisimulation metric} \cite{givan2003equivalence, ferns2004metrics}.
+For large \acrshort{mdp}, we can think of partitioning the state space into sets of states with equivalent behavior.
+The bisimulation relation is an equivalence relation $E \subseteq \mathcal{S} \times \mathcal{S}$ that satisfies: